rocketjumpzone/rocketjump.zone/source/blog/2021-11-11-xonotic-competitive-edition-fund.html.markdown

 All our contributors get:

 + private discord group access to lead the development with us
-+ vote power for new features
++ perks
-+ credits in the game and on the website
++ your name in the game and on the website

 ## Donations list: